 All tours are planned and led by Harry McQuillan.

-April 18.
-Arrive at Tehran.
-Transfer to the Espinas Hotel.
-Meet in the hotel lobby at 1PM and attend the arrival lunch.
-Later visit the Jewelry Museum (formerly the Crown Jewels), and the Golestan Palace.
+April 24 Arrive Tehran and transfer to Espinas Hotel.
+Meet in the hotel lobby at 1PM and attend arrival lunch.
+Later visit the Jewelry Museum (formerly The Crown Jewels) and the Golestan Palace complex

-May 6.
-Departures.
-Transfers to IKA International Airport will be provided.
+May 11 End of tour.
+Transfers to IKA Tehran airport will be arranged.

 In our efforts to be informative regarding all the new and different sights and experiences encountered during our tours we are fully aware of the tedium of standing listening to lengthy descriptions and details of sometimes trivial matters.
 We realise that having travelled around the world tourists desire to have sufficient time to explore the sites we visit and so we streamline the descriptive dialogue.
 Should further explanation be requested personal attention is provided.
 Harry McQuillan provides explanations of many of the sites and tries to bring to life the history surrounding them.
 Leila Farmani, our English speaking assistant is a qualified tour guide who is able to give in depth explanations if required but has now adapted her style with brevity in mind.